Federal Judge Orders Release Of Dataset Showing Drug Industry's Role In Opioid Crisis

 "You'll be able to see the flow, the steady flow of pills — it's not a trickle, it's a tsunami," Farrell says.

-"In my hometown of Huntington, West Virginia, there are 24 CVS pharmacies within forty miles of my house.
+"In my hometown of Huntington, W.Va., there are 24 CVS pharmacies within 40 miles of my house.
 From those 24 pharmacies, you'll be able to see that 80 million [opioid] pills were distributed [over a six year period]."

 The population in that region of the Ohio River valley is roughly 100,000 people.